DEmodoriGatsuO/DEmodoriGatsuO/README.md

 My unique background makes me not only an expert in technology but also a professional in business improvement.
 Additionally, as the leader of "Katsuo Juku," I am dedicated to teaching Python and providing foundational programming education to many.

 ## 🌱Community Engagement
 I actively create opportunities for information sharing and networking.
-Notably, I contribute to the promotion of technology and the activation of the community through my presentations at the "Kimamani Benkyokai" study group.

 ## 👀Personal Interests
 I am also an IPA beer enthusiast who loves a beer called "Ao-Oni" from India and am the leader of the #AoOniFanClub.
 As a parent of twins, I balance work and family life while contributing to the tech community.